Riley-Py/UWaterloo-Work/SCI 238/Chapter S3 - Spacetime & Gravity/Gravity.md

 - Diagram of this:
 	- ![[Pasted image 20251109151007.png]]
 - Time must run more quickly at higher altitudes in a gravitational field than at lower altitudes
-- Effects of gravity are
+- Effects of gravity are equivalent to acceleration

+## Twin Paradox
+- One twin takes high-speed round trip to a distant star, that twin will have aged less than the other that remains on Earth
+	- However, time on Earth appears to run slower from the perspective of the twin on the high-speed